Previous Page Next Page

 Above The Earth, A Titan Rages!

 Betty Ross is confused.
 The man she loves, Bruce Banner, has jumped from her car while transforming into the incredible Hulk and has been missing since.
-A policeman informs her that she should move out of the neighborhood for her protection.
-The Hulk had been seen fighting a monster fiercer than him.
+A policeman informs her she should move out of the neighborhood for her protection.
+People had seen the Hulk fighting a monster fiercer than him.

 Rushing past the blockade, Betty rushes her car into the Missing Link, helping Major Glenn Talbot, Rick Jones and Banner escape a radioactive assault by the creature.
 As General Thunderbolt Ross mobilizes the forces of SHIELD under the supervision of Colonel Nick Fury, Major Talbot spirits Betty Ross away from the wreckage of her car.

-The helicarrier was, in fact, a Russian craft under the command of Colonel Yuri Brevlov sent to retrieve both monsters to be either studied or destroyed.
-When the gas used to domesticate the Hulk wears off, the monster's rampage leads him outside the ship, high above the Earth.
-Yuri Brevlov decides to square off against the Hulk, but the freed Missing Link's body reaches critical mass and explodes, ripping the helicarrier in two.
+In fact, Colonel Yuri Brevlov commanded the Russian craft, which was sent to retrieve both monsters for study or destruction.
+When the gas used to domesticate the Hulk wears off, the monster’s rampage leads him outside the ship, high above the Earth.
+Yuri Brevlov squares off against the Hulk, but the freed Missing Link’s body reaches critical mass and explodes, ripping the helicarrier in two.

 As the Hulk takes his leave, the Red ship fires upon a nearby farm, forcing the green goliath to save a young boy from the flaming debris of his house.
 Against his better judgment, Brevlov plans to use a destructive beam against Hulk, even though he now protects an innocent child.